Irene-miao/Irene-miao/README.md

 - 👋 Hi, I’m @Irene-miao, a novice Web Developer
-- 👀 I’m interested in learning about Kotlin, Laravel, React, Cloud, Web Development and more..
+- 👀 I’m interested in learning about Kotlin, Laravel, React, Cloud & Web Development and more..
 - 🌱 I’m currently learning ReactJS and React Native..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...